kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/basic_auth/_index.md

 An extended configuration is available that allows use of the SHA1 hashing algorithm instead of APR.

-The following configuration defines a list of users, and the salt and hashedPassword that they need to use to authenticate successfully.
-The hashed password is encrypted by using the APR algorithm.
-The following example uses apr encryption to store the credentials for the same user as the previous example.
+The following configuration defines a list of users, and the salt and hashed password that they need to use to authenticate successfully.
+It uses APR encryption to store the credentials for the same user that was used in the previous example.

 {{< highlight shell "hl_lines=9-15" >}}
 apiVersion: enterprise.gloo.solo.io/v1